ofirrifo/learn-ng-schematics/README.md

 }
 ```

-## Step 6: Add devDependencies to our local schematics project
+## Step 6: Add our schematics project to devDependencies in our root package.json
+That way we can install schematics to our node_modules

 ### root package.json